stratopi-org/stratopi/README.md

 ## Wanna Help?

-- Potentially joining the launch and recovery in person
-- Code review and PR's of my noob Python 🙈
+- Code review and PR's of my _noob_ Python 🙈
 - Parts recommendations and optimizations
 - 3d modeling and printing _(structural and mounting aspects)_
 - Flight, space, physics experience as I am sure I am negligently overlooking details
+- Potentially joining the launch and recovery in person
 - Video editing of the footage 🤞
 - Have a helium "hookup"?